bilal-jaiel/Image-processing/README.md

 ## Technical Choices and Solutions

 ### General Remarks
-Images are typically represented as 2D arrays, but in this project, they are processed as a single byte array for easier manipulation.
+In an image, each pixel is represented by one or more bytes, depending on the format.
+In visual terms, this structure is represented in the form of an array.
+However, in my code, I treat images as a single line of bytes via a list, as I find this more comfortable.
+In this way, pixel access operations are applied to a single line.

 ### LUT Implementation
-- **create_lut:** Uses `calloc` to initialize all LUT values to zero, preventing potential errors.
+- **`create_lut`:** Uses `calloc` to initialize all LUT values to zero, preventing potential errors.
-- **apply_lut:** Uses a scaling operation to match the LUT size with the number of bytes in the image.
+- **`apply_lut`:** Uses a scaling operation to match the LUT size with the number of bytes in the image.

 ### Image Processing Functions
-- **read_picture:** Handles commented lines and properly positions the file cursor for correct image byte reading.
+- **`read_picture`:** Handles commented lines and properly positions the file cursor for correct image byte reading.
-- **canopen / canwrite:** Separate functions to check file readability and writability, reducing redundancy.
+- **`canopen` / `canwrite`:** Separate functions to check file readability and writability, reducing redundancy.
-- **melt_picture:** Determines the darker pixel by summing RGB components and comparing values.
+- **`melt_picture`:** Determines the darker pixel by summing RGB components and comparing values.

 ## Main Program
 The main program (`main.c`) integrates all the functionalities and allows processing images with the implemented transformations.